timetag/timetag.github.io/docs/python.rst

 - ``name``
     Name of the parameter, as shown in the ETA GUI.

-eta.recipe.set_parameter(name, value)
+eta.recipe.set_parameter(name, value=None, group=None)
 ......
-Set the value of a parameter in the recipe, given the name of the parameter.
-If there are multiple parameters with the same name, only the first one will be changed.
+Set the value (and group) of parameters in the recipe, given the name of the parameters.

 - ``name``
     Name of the parameter, as shown in the ETA GUI.

 - ``value``
-    The value of this parameter.
+    The new value of this parameter.
+If None is given, the value will not be modified.

+- ``group``
+    The new group of this parameter.
+If None is given, the group will not be modified.

 .. note::
     The updated parameters will be applied to the next Run.
 Call ``eta.load_recipe()`` after finishing updating parameters and before ``eta.run`` if you want to apply it immediately.